wegreenall/ortho/README.md

 A library for working with arbitrary orthogonal polynomials in Python, based in PyTorch.

-This library is provided as a companion to our "Favard Kernels" paper.
+This library is provided as a companion to our paper.

 To install, clone the repository, and ensure that the location you install `ortho` is in your PYTHONPATH environment variable.